effekt-lang/effekt/examples/features/captures.effekt.md

 ## Captures

 Functions are second-class in Effekt, but for a good reason.
 Functions closing over capabilities must not be returned, otherwise it can not be guaranteed that these capabilities are still in scope.
-Thus, we explicitly have to keep track of these captures and ensure they are in scope upon envoking.
+Thus, we explicitly have to keep track of these captures and ensure they are in scope upon invoking.

-Consider the following example where `divide` is being passed a explicit capability:
+Consider the following example where `divide` is being passed an explicit capability:

 ```
 def divide(n: Int, m: Int) {exc: Exception}: Int =